mgussekloo/laravel-facet-filter/README.md

 This package doesn't include a frontend.
 You are free to set it up how you like.

 The getFacets() method takes a $filter argument and returns a collection of facets.
-Each facet has a title and a getOptions() method which returns all possible values for this facet.
+Each facet has a title and a getOptions() method that returns all options for this facet.
-Each option has these properties: value, slug, selected (whether it's included in the filter), total (total occurences within current results).
+Each option has these properties: value, slug, selected (whether it's selected in the filter), total (total occurrences within current results).

 ``` php
 /* Get the facets for a model. */